Tuesday, May 26, 2020

 All of the material contained on this page and other pages of this blog is presented in accordance with the terms of the Open Game License.

-Jewelbook: These "books are common among dwarves, often being used as spellbooks.
-Using shaping (gemcutting) and Craft Wondrous Item, text is inscribed in the jewel's facts.
-When the jewel is handled in a particular way, turning the facts just so, a page of text appears, visible only to the wielder.
+Jewelbook: These "books" are common among dwarves, often being used as spellbooks.
+Using shaping (gemcutting) and Craft Wondrous Item, text is inscribed in the jewel's facets.
+When the jewel is handled in a particular way, turning the facets just so, a page of text appears, visible only to the wielder.
 A jewelbook requires a gem worth at least 45 shillings with 100 total facets (inside and out).
 A jewelbook can have more facets - and therefore more pages - at an additional 1 shilling per 5 facets.

 Creating a jewelbook requires the crafter to have 4+ ranks of Craft: Gemcutting, the Craft Wondrous Item feat, and the ability to cast shaping (gemcutting).
 It requires raw materials worth half the cost of the finished jewelbook consisting of an appropriate gemstone, and 1/25 the total shilling cost in experience points.
 For example, creating a 150 facet jewelbook requires a gem worth 55 shillings and 4 experience points.